Stellify-Software-Ltd/stellify/README.md

 - Parse the data objects.
 - Construct a response to return to the server.

-It also includes convenience methods that allow you to convert your application's data (objects) back into code stored in files so that, should you wish to stop using Stellify or simply want backups stored as files, then you can do so.
+It also includes convenience methods that allow you to convert your application's data back into raw code meaning, should you wish to stop using Stellify or simply want backups stored as files, you can do so.

-NOTE: The repo doesn't include code for generating data objects (an editor).
-As discussed above, you can use our editor (for free) at [stellisoft.com](https://stellisoft.com/).
+NOTE: This repository doesn't include code for generating data.
+To achieve this, you can use our editor found at [stellisoft.com](https://stellisoft.com/).

 ## Documentation